dequelabs/corro/README.md

 Verifies that the length of the value (string or Array) is below or above the supplied maximum or minimum threshold.

+### notDefined
+Tests whether the value is defined or not.
+Only passes `undefined` values.

 ### notEmpty
 Ensures that the value (strings only) is not empty or only whitespace.

-### present
-Verifies that the value is present in the supplied array.

 ### required
 Validates that the value is neither `null` nor `undefined`.
 You may supply